xmnboy/xdk-win8x-compat.js/README.md

 Properties such as innerHTML and outerHTML are filtered in the Windows 8.x webviews in order to avoid the common security issues that can result from the unsafe handling of untrusted data.

-In order to unblock these setbacks, Microsoft Open Technologies (MS Open Tech) released the [JavaScript Dynamic Content shim for Windows Store apps](https://github.com/MSOpenTech/winstore-jscompat).
+In order to unblock these setbacks, Microsoft Open Technologies (MS Open Tech) released the
+[JavaScript Dynamic Content shim for Windows Store apps](https://github.com/MSOpenTech/winstore-jscompat).
 This shim relaxes the manner in which checks are performed.

-### Instructions

-Reference the `xdk-win8x-compat.js` file near the beginning of your app; ideally, before any other scripts are run.

-> **NOTE:** You do not need to use the dynamic content shim part of this file with Windows 10 apps.

 Use of this shim may have a minor impact on your app's performance.

+> **NOTE:** You the dynamic content shim part of this file is not required for Windows 10 apps.

 ## Windows 8.x Supplemental `alert()` Function